Sullivan Upper School: History

 Sullivan Lower School (equivalent to a primary school in modern terminology) was founded in 1862 by Robert Sullivan.
 After Sullivan's death in 1868, part of his estate was used to establish the upper school.
 Originally the two schools were based in Holywood's High Street, The lower school has been moved to a site beside the upper school and is now called Sullivan Prep which is a private school and the upper school has moved to a site on the edge of the town.
 The original building is now occupied by the town's public library.

 The 1994 attack

-On 17 June 1994, Garnet Bell, a former pupil, entered the School Hall during an A Level exam carrying an improvised flame thrower, containing petrol and paraffin.
+On 17 June 1994, Garnet Bell, a former pupil, entered the school hall during an A Level exam carrying an improvised flame thrower, containing petrol and paraffin.
 Bell discharged the device, burning six pupils, three of them seriously.
 He was subsequently found guilty of three cases of attempted murder and three of grievous bodily harm, receiving six life sentences.
-Bell died in prison of cancer in March 1997.
+Bell died in prison of bowel cancer on 25 March 1997, aged 47.